 Although woolly aphid populations rarely get large enough to harm most plants, the distorted and curled leaves they cause and leave behind can certainly become unsightly.
-For this reason, many people prefer to use some type of woolly aphid treatment to care of these pests.
+For this reason, many people prefer to use some type of woolly aphid treatment to take care of these pests.

 What are Woolly Aphids?